Police

 McAlpin is seeking $3.5 million.

-According to McAlpin’s attorneys, they will also be pursuing legal action against three Phoenix police officers for the Aug.
+McAlpin’s attorneys have reportedly filed a notice of claim against the city.
+They will also be pursuing legal action against three Phoenix police officers for the Aug.
 19, 2024 incident.

 Tyron McAlpin plans to sue

-Racial profiling is one of the main premises alleged against Phoenix Police Department in the suit.
+Racial profiling is one of the main premises alleged against the Phoenix Police Department in the suit.

 Phoenix police officers Benjamin Harris and Kyle Sue responded to a trespassing call.
 The white man they were asked to remove from the store claimed he had been attacked and pointed out McAlpin across the street.